Click here to go to the main page

 No further details.

 Large boxlike church in modern style.
-Closed in 2005.
+Demolished in 2008.

 Large boxlike church in modern style.